Nattawat Jirochtikul

 Nattawat Jirochtikul (ณัฐวรรธน์ จิโรชน์ธิกุล; born 18 October 2004), nicknamed Fourth (โฟร์ท), is a Thai actor under GMMTV and a singer signed to Riser Music.
 He began his career after winning the talent competition Thailand School Star 2019.
 In 2021, he made his acting debut as Glakao in F4 Thailand: Boys Over Flowers, the Thai adaptation of the Japanese manga series Boys Over Flowers.
-He rose to prominence for his lead role as Gun in the popular television series My School President (2022).
+He rose to prominence for his lead role as Gun in the popular television series My School President (2022) and as Li Ming in Moonlight Chicken (2023).
+He is also known for his role as Tanrak in Ticket to Heaven (2026).

 Early life and education

 Nattawat was born on 18 October 2004 in Bangkok, Thailand.
 He was nicknamed Fourth as he was born on King Rama IV's 200th birthday and because he is considered by his mother to be her fourth child, having experienced loss from her three previous pregnancies.
 He is the eldest child and has one younger sister.
 His father was of Thai Chinese descent.
 His mother, known as Mae Pui (แม่ปุ๋ย), is from the Isan province of Sakon Nakhon.

 Fourth shared that his mother wanted him to become a star ever since he was a child.
 As far as he could remember, she would take him to auditions since kindergarten (Anuban 3), but he often missed out due to being camera shy.
+He appeared in an advertisement for a ginger drink at the age of three.
 He aspired to work in the entertainment industry because he dreamed of being able to take care of his family.

+Fourth was actively involved in school when he attended Saint Gabriel's College, participating in many different extracurricular activities, including having been captain of his school's football team.
+Fourth shared that his father used to take him to play the sport since he was in kindergarten.
+He also performed in the school stage play called Sombat Mom Chuli: The Musical (สมบัติหม่อมชุลี เดอะ มิวสิคัล).

-He graduated from Saint Gabriel's College by taking the grade twelve equivalency test.
-He is currently studying law at Chulalongkorn University.
+He graduated from Saint Gabriel's College early by taking the grade twelve equivalency test (GED) when he was in the tenth grade (Matthayom 4).
+He then took time off from his studies to focus on his career.
+He later enrolled in university around the same time as his peers.

+He is currently pursuing an international program, Bachelor of Laws, experiential learning in Business and Technology Law (LLBel) at Chulalongkorn University.